tbuckow/libraryManagementSystem/README.md

 - **Data Storage**: Books (JSON), Members (XML), Borrow Records (flat file)
 - **Logging**: All lending/return actions are logged to `Data/logs.txt`

+## Architecture & Best Practices
+- **Clean Architecture**: Controllers and services are modular, testable, and follow separation of concerns.
+- **Dependency Injection**: All services are injected and configured in `Program.cs` for maintainability and testability.
+- **Async/Await**: All I/O operations (file/database access) use async/await for scalability and responsiveness.
+- **Robust Null Handling**: All code and views include null checks to prevent runtime errors.
+- **English UI & Comments**: All user interface text and code comments are in English.
+- **Copilot Custom Instructions**: See [.githubcopilotinstructions.md](.githubcopilotinstructions.md) for project-specific Copilot guidance (C# 10, clean architecture, DI, async/await, English comments).

 ## Installation Guide
 1. **Install .NET 9 SDK** (or the version specified in `libraryManagementSystem.csproj`)
 2. **Clone the repository**